 We have granted Sanofi certain rights of first negotiation with respect to the future development and commercialization of LX2761.

-LX9211 is an orally-administered small molecule that we are developing for the treatment of neuropathic pain.
-LX9211 was jointly developed by our Bristol-Myers Squibb’s scientists as part of our drug discovery alliance with Bristol-Myers Squibb and inhibits adaptor associated kinase 1, or AAK1, in the central nervous system.
-Our scientists identified mice lacking AAK1 as having increased resistance to induced neuropathic pain in preclinical models.
-We are presently conducting Phase 1 development of LX9211.
+LX9211 is an orally-delivered small molecule compound that we are developing for the treatment of neuropathic pain.
+LX9211 was discovered by scientists working within our drug discovery alliance with Bristol-Myers Squibb and inhibits adaptor associated kinase 1, or AAK1.
+Our scientists discovered that mice lacking AAK1 exhibit increased resistance to induced neuropathic pain in preclinical models.